Humblemonk/DiceMaiden/README.md

 `dd34` -> `(1d3 * 10) + 1d4` Double digit rolls.
 Uses the first number for the first digit and the second number for the second digit.
 This is sometimes used in warhammer as a "d66".

 `age` -> `2d6 + 1d6` AGE system roll.
 The AGE system games use 3d6 for ability tests, with 1 of them typically being represented as a drama die, stunt die, dragon die etc. It is important that all three dice be rolled together but the drama die is able to be distinguished from the others.
-Example games include Fantasy Age, Dragon Age, Mordern Age, Blue Rose, and The Expanse RPG.
+Example games include Fantasy Age, Dragon Age, Modern Age, Blue Rose, and The Expanse RPG.

 # Support
 Found a bug?
 Have a feature request?
 Create an issue on github.
 Thanks!